Jim Kale: Career

 Both Cummings and Bachman were highly critical of Kale/Peterson's version of the Guess Who, calling it "the fake Guess Who", or "Kale's Klones" and calling the band's concerts "fake bullshit shows."
 Kale himself referred to his own potential iteration of the group as "a band of trained monkeys."

 Early in 2023, Bachman and Cummings sent multiple cease-and-desist letters to the Peterson-led nostalgia band, accusing them of misleading the public.
 In October 2023, after having received no response to the letters, Bachman and Cummings launched a "false advertising" lawsuit against Kale and Peterson, claiming that the band has used the Guess Who name, photos of Bachman and Cummings, and original recordings, "to give the false impression that Plaintiffs are performing as part of the cover band."
 Bachman and Cummings sought $20 million in damages.
 A hearing pertaining to the lawsuit and Kale and Peterson's counterclaims was scheduled for January 2024.
 In April 2024, a federal judge denied Kale and Peterson's motion to dismiss the Bachman and Cummings suit.

 In April 2024, Cummings arranged to have legal permission pulled for any public performance of any Guess Who material Cummings had written or co-written.
 This legal gambit left both the performer and the owner of the performance venue liable for damages if any Cummings-authored Guess Who songs were performed for an audience.
-Following this action, the cover band was unable to perform most of the group's biggest hits, including "These Eyes", "American Woman", "No Time", and "Share The Land", and many others.
-The group's concerts were immediately cancelled and the website for the Kale/Peterson-licensed Guess Who band was shut down in July 2024.
+Following this action, the band was unable to perform most of the group's biggest hits, including "These Eyes", "American Woman", "No Time", and "Share the Land", and many others.
+The group's concerts were immediately cancelled and the website for the Kale/Peterson-led Guess Who was shut down in July 2024, effectively bringing this iteration of the band to an end.
 In September 2024, Bachman and Cummings announced that they had gained control of the Guess Who name in an out-of-court settlement.